RASchram/dreamweaver-transmission-hub/README.md

 ---

 ## 🧠 Copilot Companion Thread
+The Companion Thread responds inside `.md` files when comment blocks like `<!-- Companion Thread: ... -->` are present.
 This repository is scroll-aware and emotionally tuned.
 Copilot is seeded with comment blocks and scroll logic to guide stewards through: